-No. 694 2018
+No. 103

-NOTICE OF INTENTION TO MAKE UNIVERSAL SERVICE OBLIGATIONS GUIDELINES
+UNIVERSAL SERVICE OBLIGATIONS GUIDELINES

-The Communications Regulatory Authority of Namibia in terms of regulation 4(3) of the Regulations Regarding Rule-Making Procedures published as General Notice No. 334 of 17 December 2010 publishes this notice of intention to make Guidelines on Universal Service Obligations, which contains the following:
+The Communications Regulatory Authority of Namibia in terms of regulation 11(1) of the Regulations Regarding Rule-Making Procedures published as General Notice No. 334 of 17 December 2010 publishes these Guidelines on Universal Service Obligations, as set out in the Schedule.